daronphang/coding_resources/sql/databases.md

 - Lack of tools: Have lesser third-party tools compared to SQL-based.
 - Compatibility and standardization challenges: Lack high degree of compatibility and standardization.

+### Database Types:
+1) Graph Stores: Neo4j and JanusGraph.
+2) Column Stores: Schema-agnostic that can handle querying of non-sequential data in real-time.
+Apache Cassandra and Hbase.
+3) Key-Value Stores: Speed of utmost importance.
+Redis and Couchbase.
+4) Document Stores: Databases with flexible schemas (semi-structured data with dynamic querying) including MongoDB.

+Schema-agnostic means users don't have to understand schema of database before they can store data or query.

+## Choosing Database:
+Key factors include:
+- Atomicity: Either all of operations (insert, update, delete) inside a transaction take place or none.
+Offers consistency.
+- Vertical vs Horizontal Scaling: Relational for vertical (adding more compute power to server) and non-relational for horizontal (distribute load across servers).
+- Speed: Non-relational database offers faster performance.
+Useful for real-time data such as sensor data.